Flip Dynamics for Sampling Colorings: Improving $(11/6-\epsilon)$ Using a Simple Metric: Coupling Analysis

 \subsection{Proof of \cref{cor:main-Glauber}}

-\begin{proof}[Proof of \cref{cor:main-Glauber}] \cref{thrm:ColoringBound} established a mixing time bound of $O(n\log(n))$ for the flip dynamics.
+\cref{thrm:ColoringBound} established a mixing time bound of $O(n\log(n))$ for the flip dynamics.
 By comparison of the associated Dirichlet forms, Vigoda~\cite{Vigoda} showed that $O(n\log{n})$ mixing time for the flip dynamics (with constant sized flips) implies $O(n^2\log{n})$ mixing time for the Glauber dynamics.
 In fact, since the dependence on $\eps$ in the mixing time is of the form $O(n\log(n/\eps))$ then one obtains $O(n^2)$ mixing time of the Glauber dynamics, see \cite[Corollary 2]{DJV} or \cite[Chapter 14 notes]{LPW}.

 To obtain $O(n\log{n})$ mixing time of the Glauber dynamics for constant $\Delta$, we utilize the work of Chen, Liu, and Vigoda~\cite{CLV21}, who showed optimal mixing via spectral independence.
 For an introduction to spectral independence, see~\cite{SV:notes}.

-We first observe that our proofs generalize to list colorings, as observed in~\cite[Section 6]{CDMPP19} (this will be detailed in the full version of the paper); consequently, this implies that spectral independence holds for any pinning see~\cite{BCCPSV22,Liu21}, and yields $O(n\log{n})$ mixing time for constant $k$ and $\Delta$. \end{proof}
+The following proof outlines how \cref{cor:main-Glauber} follows from \cref{thrm:ColoringBoundListLocal} using the method outlined in \cite{BCCPSV22}.